mars-sim/mars-sim/README.md

 ## Getting Started

 ### Prerequisites
-* Require JRE/JDK 8 (u77 or above) for binaries compiled under Java 8
+* Require Java 8 (u77 or above) for binaries compiled under Java 8
-* Require JRE/JDK 9+ for binaries compiled under Java 9
+* Require Java 9+ for binaries compiled under Java 9

+> Note 1 : Java 11 or OpenJDK/JFK 11 is not officially supported yet.
+OpenJFX 11 must be downloaded and installed apart from OpenJDK 11.

 * For Windows OS, one should manually set up the following :
   - Edit the `JAVA_HOME` and `PATH` in the System's "Environment Variables" in Control Panel
   - Set `JAVA_HOME` to a JRE or JDK's destination such as `C:\Program Files\Java\jdk-10.0.2` or `C:\Program Files\Java\jre-10.0.2`